ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 # Extension of jCard

-Part of the intent of the usage of jCard is that it has its own extensibility properties where new properties can be defined to relay newly defined information related to a caller.
+Part of the intent of using jCard is to leverage its extensibility to define new properties to relay new information related to a caller.
 This capability is inherently supported as part of standard extensibility.
 However, usage of those new properties should be published and registered following {{RFC7095, Section 3.6}} or new specifications.

 # IANA Considerations {#IANA}